aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/geometry/concatenate-quaternions-for-3d-rotations/_index.md

 ---
-title: How to Rotate Object Quaternion in Java using Aspose.3D
+title: How to Concatenate and Rotate Object Quaternions in Java using Aspose.3D
 linktitle: Concatenate Quaternions for 3D Rotations in Java with Aspose.3D
 second_title: Aspose.3D Java API
 description: Learn how to rotate object quaternion and concatenate quaternions for 3D rotations in Java using Aspose.3D.
 Follow our java 3d tutorial step‑by‑step.